xplato/sharkfin/README.md

 ###

 Sharkfin is a native macOS app for semantic search of local files.
-Currently only supports images (JPG, PNG, HEIC, WEBP, SVG, etc.).
+Currently only supports images (#1).

 </div>